angelinahli/hangman-solver-2/README.md

 ## Known bugs
 * The hangman game can't accomodate multiple users at the same time :(
+* The hangman game sometimes switches games.
+I'll handle this later.
 * I'm not sure how to handle the config.py file.
 I should figure that out in time for the next app!
 * Many words seem to be missing from the vocabulary (might want to pull some additional words later)
 * See above to dos